Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Hashes/Hashes_slides.md

 Modules within a system may have their own information stored in other parts of the system.

 Storage they authorize use of by the module's internal logic.

+Similar intuition to account abstraction and database key.

 Notes: